TrueLayer/terraform-provider-slack/docs/index.md

 - `token` - (Mandatory) The Slack token.
 It must be provided, but it can also be sourced from the `SLACK_TOKEN` environment variable.

+- `retry_timeout` - (Optional) The timeout in seconds for retry operations when rate limited by Slack.
+Defaults to 60 seconds.